12 things to do at the Walter Sisulu Botanical Garden

 Located near the Sasol Dam, the bird hide allows one to discreetly view the local avian population in their natural habitat .
 Over 220 bird species have been recorded in the area, and we saw several sacred ibis from the hide.

-4. Themed gardens
+4. Discover the themed gardens

 Walter Sisulu Botanical Garden